-Another example of an atomic representation is simple path finding: If we start (here) in Fraser, how would you get to Keller's CS office?
+Another example of an atomic representation is simple path finding:

+If we start (here) in Vincent 16, how would you get to Keller's CS office?

-Fraser -> Hallway1 -> Outside -> Head E -> Walk in KHKH -> K. Stairs -> CS office
+V. 16 -> Hallway1 -> V. Stairs -> Outside -> Walk to KHKH -> K. Stairs -> CS office

 The words above hold no special meaning other than differentiating from each other